-Local government guide to growing community wellbeing through the performing arts.
+Guide to growing community wellbeing through the performing arts for local governments

 Local government plays a pivotal role in building cohesive, liveable, prosperous communities.
 The performing arts has significant untapped potential as a natural enabler of those outcomes.
 Local government often holds the key to unlocking that potential.
 In the majority of cases, performing arts facilities are owned, funded at least in part, and often directly managed by local government.
 Our research tells us that local governments value their performing arts centres first and foremost as spaces that generate community wellbeing.
 They mention things like community cohesion, vibrancy and growing the local economy.